stfc/docker-and-gh-actions-for-ml/docs/index.md

 !!! question "Exercise 5.2"
     Complete this very important file.

-??? hint "Hint 5.2 - click to show"
+??? hint "Hint 5.2 - click to reveal"
     This is a very important hint about how to complete the very important file.

-??? answers "Answers 5.2 - click to show"
+??? answers "Answers 5.2 - click to reveal"
     Alright, here's the completed very important file.